zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 ###Let's Get Started

 How in the world did they make those changes so quickly?
 The difference between the "Before" and "After" are all pretty drastic.
 All three companies used CSS to add styling and a specific layout to their page.
-CSS, which stands for Cascading StyleSheet, is a programming language that makes up the beauty of the web we see today.
+CSS, which stands for Cascading StyleSheet, is a programming language that makes the beauty of the web we see today.
 Without it, we would be looking at black text on a white screen.

 ####Step 1: